The Story So Far

 I make stained glass art that celebrates light, color, and joy.
 My work began by accident, but it quickly became my passion.
 I left the corporate world and built my studio in our small garden shed, where I work with my hands and follow my curiosity.

 Glass slows me down.
 Cutting, shaping, and soldering each piece requires focus and care.
 I enjoy the rhythm of the process and the calm it brings.
-I’m inspired by nature, simple forms, and mid-century design and I’m especially drawn to how glass changes throughout the day as light moves through it.
+I’m inspired by nature, simple forms, and mid-century design and I’m especially drawn to how glass changes throughout the day as the light moves through it.

 Light is an active part of my work.
 It transforms each piece, creating shifting color and shadow.
 I design my sun catchers and panels to be lived with, not just looked at.
 They are meant to bring warmth, color, and a sense of pause into everyday spaces.